Table of Contents

 Some of these conditions may be treatable with drugs, therapy, or other medical interventions.
 If these conditions are found not to be the cause of your symptoms, your health care provider may conclude that you are experiencing a form of HAND.

 The best way to treat HAND is to control HIV by using HIV drugs.
 It is important to have an open discussion with your health care provider about your ability to take HIV drugs on a regular schedule.
-If you miss doses, your HIV may become resistant to the drugs you are taking and they will not work as well, if they work at all.
+If you miss doses, your HIV may become resistant to the drugs you are taking and they can stop working.
 If you are having trouble remembering to get or take your HIV drugs regularly, friends and family members may be able to help.
 There are also some tips below for help with memory problems.

 Another factor to consider is which HIV drugs will be able to cross into the CNS.
 There is a natural protective barrier, known at the blood-brain barrier (BBB), which makes it difficult for many substances, including HIV drugs, to enter the CNS.
 Some HIV drugs cross the BBB better than others.
 Your provider will choose the best HIV drugs for your overall treatment.